Nate-Wilkins/react-discord-presence/README.md

 ## Roadmap

 - Reduce the manual setup for the user by using more of the Lanyard API or Discord API.
-- Add support for failing image downloads/errors.
+- Support for failing image downloads/errors.
+- Support for Spotify.
-- Support for overflow in activities?
+- Support for overflow in activities & activity details?
 Should this be a custom scrollbar?